Knowledge Base

 const operator =

 //2.
-TODO: Extract the right hand value: use the options param method
+TODO: Extract the right hand value using the param method.
+(HINT: Check how "lvalue" is retrieved from context).

 const rvalue =